ultrai/CS-lab20/README.md

 # CS-lab20
 # Upload your simulink files and response files with your roll numbers.
 For example "516732_exp1.sim"(simulation) & "516732_res_exp1.fig" (result / plot) in corresponding experiment folder.
-Please note that Manudals are meant for basic understanding but not for replication.
+Please note that Manuals are meant for basic understanding but not for replication.
+For uploading your files follow the instructions [CLICK HERE](https://kbroman.org/github_tutorial/pages/fork.html)

 1. Speed-torque characteristics of AC servo-motor - (CS LAB - 03)